Jackcr06/CS203-Final-Project/README.md

 # CS203-Final-Project
-A project built for my class and as an attempt to impress myself.
+A project built for our class and as an attempt to impress ourselves.
 Perhaps resume material.